telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

         $("#autoComplete").kendoAutoComplete(["Item1", "Item2", "Item3"]);
     </script>

-You can bind the widget to a local data array by using the `dataSource` property as demonstrated int he example below.
+To bind the widget to a local data array by using the `dataSource` property, follow the example below.

 ###### Example